 Difference Between Mild Brain Injury or Concussion and Severe Brain Injury

-There are essentially three levels of brain injury—mild, moderate and severe.
+There are essentially three levels of brain injury—mild, moderate, and severe.
 A mild brain injury or mild concussion can result in temporary mental changes for less than 30 minutes.
-Symptoms of a mild brain injury can last up to a year and can include depression, fatigue, dizziness, chronic headaches, irritability and memory loss.
-Concussions are the most common form of mild traumatic brain injury with symptoms which may be delayed or missed by medical professionals.
+Symptoms of a mild brain injury can last up to a year and can include depression, fatigue, dizziness, chronic headaches, irritability, and memory loss.
+Concussions are the most common form of mild traumatic brain injury with symptoms that may be delayed or missed by medical professionals.

 Severe traumatic brain injuries can cause a wide range of cognitive, speech, sensory, physical, emotional, and even social problems.
 Amnesia, slurred speech, paralysis, blurry vision, difficulty concentrating, and severe headaches can also occur.
 Severe traumatic brain injury can lead to permanent disability or death, and while a person who sustains a severe traumatic brain injury could be unconscious, that person might nonetheless respond to outside influences (such as the pressure of a sharp object).
 The condition could worsen, however, and the person could slip into a coma.
 Those who survive a severe traumatic brain injury could find it difficult to ever resume their “old” life and can suffer severe physical, mental and emotional problems for the remainder of their life.

-Helping Those Who Have Suffered a Brain Injury
+Helping Those Who Have Suffered a Mild Brain Injury in St. Louis

-The experienced St. Louis, Missouri concussion injury attorneys at Finney Injury Law have negotiated and litigated many successful personal injury settlements on behalf of their clients who have suffered brain trauma, whether a mild concussion or a severe brain injury.
-We believe you deserve justice, and our St. Louis traumatic brain injury attorneys have significant levels of experience as well as the necessary skill set to represent our injured clients.
+An experienced St. Louis mild brain injury attorney at Finney Injury Law has negotiated and litigated many successful personal injury settlements on behalf of their clients who have suffered brain trauma, whether a mild concussion or a severe brain injury.
+We believe you deserve justice, and our St. Louis mild brain injury attorneys have significant levels of experience as well as the necessary skill set to represent our injured clients.